Trachoma: Economics

-The economic burden of trachoma is huge, particularly with regard to covering treatment costs and productivity losses as a result of increased visual impairment, and in some cases, permanent blindness.
+The economic burden of trachoma is huge, particularly concerning covering treatment costs and productivity losses as a result of increased visual impairment, and in some cases, permanent blindness.
 The global estimated cost of trachoma is reported between $US2.9 and 5.3 billion each year.
-By including the cost for trichiasis treatment, the estimated overall cost for the disease increases to about $US 8 billion.
+By including the cost of trichiasis treatment, the estimated overall cost for the disease increases to about $US 8 billion.